• Skip to Content

 The U.S. Bureau of Labor Statistics projects shortages across health care professions, including physicians.
 Some specialties, including primary care, will face severe shortages in the next five to twenty years.
 To practice medicine, further education and training are required, ranging from 4 to 8 years of additional schooling and training after college.

 If you are considering medical school after college, UWM will provide you with an excellent foundation to help you reach your goal.
 Admission to medical school is a highly competitive process, and students must demonstrate very strong academic performance as well as provide evidence that they have engaged in health-related work experiences to meet the rigorous admission standards of medical school.
-UWM graduates have consistently been admitted to medical schools at a rate equal to or greater than the national average; many UWM Pre-Medical students have gone on to attend top-ranked medical schools and have built promising careers in different medical specialties.
+UWM graduates have consistently been admitted to medical schools at a rate equal to or greater than the national average; many UWM Pre-Medical students have gone on to attend top-ranked medical schools and fulfilling careers in different medical specialties.

 Many individuals feel a calling to the medical profession after they have graduated and been working in another profession.
-Individuals in this situation who did not major in a science field while in college or who have low grades in previous science education will maximize their opportunity to become an admissible medical school candidate by re-taking science courses or by returning to school for a full major in a related-science.
+Individuals in this situation who did not major in a science field while in college or who have low grades in previous science education will maximize their opportunity to become an admissible medical school candidate by re-taking science courses or by returning to school for a full major in a related science.

 A significant number of volunteer or work hours is also often a requirement for application to medical school so it is important to work with the Pre-Medical advisor beginning in freshman year or upon entry to the certificate program in order to plan all needed activities into your college career.